You've probably read in the news recently that the Earth is warming and that we all need to reduce our 'carbon footprint'.

 Looking at the bigger picture is the best way to make decisions when trying to reduce your carbon footprint.
 For example when doing your weekly food shop, try to buy local ‘in season’ fruit and vegetables instead of going to a big supermarket which will probably have items that have been transported by plane from countries all over the world.

-Similarly a dairy and meat free diet will significantly help to reduce your carbon footprint due to of the many greehouse gases involved in the livestock industry.
+Similarly, a dairy- and meat-free diet will help significantly help to reduce your carbon footprint due to the many greenhouse gases involved in the livestock industry.

 The big one to avoid wherever possible is flying.
-According to the excellent book by Mike Berners-Lee ‘How Bad Are Bananas?’, just one return flight from London to New York produces a greater carbon footprint than a whole year’s personal allowance needed to keep the climate safe.
+According to the excellent book by Mike Berners-Lee ‘How Bad Are Bananas?’, just one return flight from London to New York will exceed the annual carbon budget for one person for the whole year.

 The 'Ten Tonne Lifestyle'

-In his book, author Mike Berners-Lee looks at the ’10 tonne lifestyle’ as a realistic target which Europeans may aim toward in order reduce their carbon footprint to a sustainable level.
+In his book, author Mike Berners-Lee looks at the ‘Ten Tonne Lifestyle’ as a realistic target which Europeans may aim toward in order reduce their carbon footprint to a sustainable level.

 Reducing your carbon footprint at home and at work